Hey, y’all! Visiting Jeptha Creed Distillery recently was a true joy; I recommend that all y’all put it on your Kentucky bucketlist!

 The thing that I was most impressed with was their commitment to sustainability.
 As seen in the diagram below, they are doing our Earth justice in every move that they make.
 This is how we all should be – and I commend them for doing so.

-Another interesting thing about Jeptha Creed is the fact that they only use Bloody Butcher Corn.
+Another interesting thing that I learned after visiting Jeptha Creed Distillery is the fact that they only use Bloody Butcher Corn.
 According to R.H.
 Shumway’s, “(Bloody Butcher Corn) is an extremely rare, old heirloom variety dating back to 1845.
 It features blood-red kernels, streaked with darker red.
 Also, it is a dent type, with tall, 8 to 12 ft. stalks.”
 However, at Jeptha Creed, they have been known to grow up to 15 ft.!

 After the tour is over, you get to taste four of their current offerings.
 I tried the Honey Vodka, the Louisville Lemonade (moonshine), the Blackberry Moonshine, and the Six Month Whisky.
-All were delicious, though my favorite was the Louisville Lemonade — it was so smooth and would be perfect over ice for a front porch drink this summer.
+All were delicious, though my favorite was the Louisville Lemonade.
+It was smooth and would be perfect over ice for a front porch drink this summer!

 After your sampling, be sure to check out all of the offerings in the gift shop.
 I couldn’t leave without some cornmeal made from the famous Bloody Butcher Corn mentioned above.
 I can’t wait to make some cornbread and fried green tomatoes with it!

-The highlight of the day was getting to sit down at a lunch table with the dream team, Joyce and Autumn, along with my friend Emily.
-That’s right – lunch!
-After you tour, don’t miss out on their food offerings, which include the delicious country ham and pimento cheese panini that I ordered.
-That’s Kentucky on a plate, y’all!
+The highlight of the day?
+Having lunch!
+Don’t miss out on their food offerings, which includes the delicious country ham and pimento cheese panini that I ordered.
+That’s Kentucky on a plate, y’all – and is the perfect way to end your time visiting Jeptha Creed Distillery.

 While you’re eating, they also have a fully-encompassing bar!
 I ordered the Flamin’ Strawberry Fields, which has Jeptha Creed Lemonade Moonshine, Pomegranate Liqueur, Tiki Bitters, Lime Juice, Jalapeño Syrup, Muddled Strawberry & Mint, and a Flaming Lime Wheel.
 It was delicious — and literally on fire!